jdbaker01/aws-ai-lex-jasper-bot/README.md

 TODO:
 1. Default region environment variable?
 2. Lambda function seems to not be remembering properly - probably because I changed slot/intent names
+   - example: refresh_intent_handler, line 767, it is rebuilding Jasper not JasperX
 3. Parameterize the URI for the Lambda handler in the intents